-Vegetative moisture stress fluctuates depending on the rainfall, proximate stream flow, and average daily temperatures, and tends to be much lower in above-normal rainfall years.
+Vegetative moisture s tress fluctuates depending on the rainfall, proxim at estream flow, and average daily temperatures, and tends to be much lower in above-normal rainfall years.
 Typical trends for a single season start with little to no vegetative moisture stress in the spring, when the soil is moist and the river is flowing.
-As the river begins to dry up in lower Carmel Valley (around June) and temperatures begin to increase, an overall increase in vegetative moisture stress occurs.
-For much of the riparian corridor this stress has been mitigated by supplemental irrigation, thereby preventing the die off of large areas of riparian habitat.
-However, many recruiting trees experience high levels of stress or mortality in areas difficult to irrigate.
-Riparian vegetation exposed to rapid or substantial lowering of groundwater levels (i.e., below the root zones of the plants) will continue to require monitoring and irrigation during the dry season.
+As the river begins to dry up in lower Carm el Valley (around June) and tem peratures begin to increase, an overall increase in vegetative moisture stress occurs.
+For much of the riparian corridor this stress has been mitigated by supplemental irrigation, thereby preventing the die off of large areas of ripa rian habitat.
+However, m any recruiting trees experience high levels of stress or mortality in areas difficult to irrigate.
+Riparian vegetation exposed to rapid or substantial lower ing of groundwater levels (i.e., below the root zones of the plants) will continue to require monitoring and irrigation during the dry season.

-With respect to riparian songbird diversity, populations dropped after major floods in 1995 and 1998 because of the loss of streamside habitat.
-However, they have rebounded in the last few years and have shown some of the highest diversity since monitoring began in 1992, indicating that the District mitigation program is preserving and improving riparian habitat.
+With respect to riparian songbi rd diversity, populations dropped after major floods in 1995 and 1998 because of the los s of stream side habitat.
+However, they have rebounded in the last few years and have fluctuated within a norm al range since monitoring began in 1992, indicating that the District mitigation program is preserving and improving riparian habitat.